Carapacik/swagger_parser/swagger_parser/README.md

   squish_clients: false # Optional.
 Set 'true' to put all clients in one folder.
 Default: false
   client_postfix: Client # Optional.
 Set postfix for Client class and file.
 Default: Client
   freezed: false # Optional (dart only).
 Set 'true' to generate data classes using freezed package.
 Default: false
+  replacement_rules: # Optional.
+Set regex replacement rules for the names of the generated classes/enums.
+All rules are applied in order.
+    - pattern: "[0-9]+"
+      replacement: ""
 ```